Norfolk man leaves car after driving through flooded road

 NORFOLK, Va.
-(WAVY) — A Norfolk man abandoned his car in Ghent Saturday morning because of tidal flooding.
+(WAVY) — A Norfolk man abandoned his car in Ghent Saturday morning because of tidal flooding due to Tropical Storm Ophelia.

 David Garcia said was driving his black BMW to work around 3 a.m. when he drove through a flooded road.